iorgosogroi/iorgosogroi/README.md

-### Hi there 👋
+#Hi there 👋
 **About me**

+##Curiosity
-- I’m currently learning:Algorithyms,language and more stuff at cetism
+- I’m currently learning: Algorithyms,Progamation language and more stuff at cetism
-- 👯 I’m looking to collaborate hm
-- 🤔 I’m looking for help with:
 - 💬 Ask me about nothing pls
+- ⚡ Fun fact:i like chess
 - 📫 How to reach me:Contact me iorgosmoreira@gmail.com

-- ⚡ Fun fact:i like chess
+Estou terminando ainda não tenho criatividade